josephsnyder/doc-test/Documentation/SetupTestingEnvironment.rst

 .. figure:: http://code.osehra.org/content/named/SHA1/50006d42-cmakeGUICoverageHighlight.png
    :align: center

-   Figure 79 - Highlighting the TEST_VISTA_COVERAGE option.
+   :alt:  Highlighting the TEST_VISTA_COVERAGE option.

 While there are no more variables to set after selecting the TEST_VISTA_COVERAGE option, it does display warnings during the configuration.
 These messages warn that the tests will take longer and will create other files in addition to the standard log files.
 There is a warning that is specific to Cache environments, it warns that an Advanced Memory variable may need to be changed